julie-ng/azure-nodejs-demo/azure-pipelines/README.md

 ### Deployment

-Deployment pipeline deploys existing images, which are assumed valid and secure.
+Deployment pipeline only deploys existing images, which have passed previous stages and are thus assumed valid and secure.

 | Branch | Image Tag |
 |:--|:--|